ThermalSpan/pandoc-posts/website_setup.md

 ## How to Build and Deploy

 First checkout thermalspan.github.io-source, and we should be able to build from there.
 Note that the build script expects a checkout of [thermalspan.github.io](https://github.com/ThermalSpan/thermalspan.github.io) next to it.
 When the build script is passed 'deploy' it will, among other things, set copy the result of the build over to the thermalspan.github.io directory.
-From there we commit everything and push it.
+It is also important to note that the build script creates an `env.liquid` file.
+This file contains, among other things, the base url to use for the build.
+If building local, this is the directory the deploy lives in.
+For a deploy build this is the URL the website lives at.
+After buiding the site, we commit everything to the repo that hosts the site and push it.

     git clone https://github.com/ThermalSpan/thermalspan.github.io-source.git
     cd thermalspan.github.io-source